RubyXiang/INFO5100/assignment1.md

 1.Design a course management system (Like Canvas);

-2.Design a pet adoption platform
+2.Design a pet adoption platform;

-3.Design an app to book airline ticket.
+3.Design an app to book airline ticket;

-4.Design a course registration platform.
+4.Design a course registration platform;

-5.Order food in a food delivery app.(Like Uber Eats)
+5.Order food in a food delivery app (Like Uber Eats).

 ## Design a course management system (Like Canvas)

+-Dashboard

+Data:
+Behaviors:

 ### Sequence of invoking behaviors on objects

 ## Design a pet adoption platform

+### Sequence of invoking behaviors on objects

 ## Design an app to book airline ticket

+### Sequence of invoking behaviors on objects

 ## Design a course registration platform

+### Sequence of invoking behaviors on objects

 ## Order food in a food delivery app (Like Uber Eats)

+### Sequence of invoking behaviors on objects